hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 ### Setting up

 For this section we are going to need to copy over some reference data required for annotation.
-Start and inetractive session and move into `var-calling` directory.
+Start and interactive session and move into `var-calling` directory.
 Then copy over the required data.

 ```
 $ bsub -Is -q interactive bash